Target Specific Options¶

 ,em9d_mini

 .
-Note that those mini templates have a reduced core register file, but-mcpu=em4
+Note that some of those mini templates have a reduced core register file, but-mcpu=em4

 doesn't enable this feature.-mcpu=arcem